TransParentingLearn Effective Parenting During Divorce

 Why Do I Need to Attend?

 The judges require all parents in cases of divorce, visitation, change of custody, and/or other domestic relations actions to complete this program.
 It is in the best interest of your children that you attend the program early in the proceedings so you can see divorce and family change through their eyes.
 Parenting during the transition of divorce and/or parental separation is challenging and this course discusses how to help your children through this difficult time.

-After attending the seminar and making payment, each participant will receive a parent handbook and certificate of completion.
+Upon making payment, each participant will receive a parent handbook.
+After attending the seminar, each participant will receive a certificate of completion.

 CHILD CARE IS NOT PROVIDED — Do not bring children to the seminar.